 It would take 5 sets of 3 to accumulate the same effective volume as 3 sets of 5.
 Accounting for the necessary rest intervals and the 2 extra sets, it could take 66% more time to get 5 sets of 3 done.

-Obviously if you have to do that for several exercises then it can take quite a large amount of time to get through any given workout.
+Obviously, if you do that for several exercises it can take quite a large amount of time to get through any given workout.
 There is an upper limit to how much time most people can spend training.

-It’s true you will likely get stronger doing 5 sets of 3 but you don’t get a better payoff for muscle hypertrophy than the faster 3 sets of 5.
+It’s true you'll get stronger doing 5 sets of 3 but you don’t get a better payoff for muscle hypertrophy than the faster 3 sets of 5.
 Choose your battles.

-On the flip side, if you’re doing lots of high repetition work, which I would classify generally as >12 reps or maybe >15 reps.
-You have a lot of ineffective reps increasing your time investment.
+On the flip side, doing lots of high repetition work – classified as >12 reps or maybe >15 reps – requires completing a ton of ineffective reps before you get to the effective reps.
+And the number of sets has to be similar.
+Again, increasing your time investment.

 3 sets of 20 takes 100% longer to get through than 3 sets of 10.
+And 12-15 reps in that 20 are likely 'ineffective.'
 That isn’t to say that 3 sets of 10 is better, just that it requires less time investment.